Medications for schizophrenia

 • What are the other treatment and support options?

 Even if medications reduce acute psychotic symptoms and prevent relapses, that might not always be the main treatment goal.
-It is also important to consider how much the person and their relatives or friends are suffering from – or at risk due to – the symptoms and their consequences.
+It is also important to consider how much the person and their loved ones are suffering from – or at risk due to – the symptoms and their consequences.

-In acute psychosis, doctors usually consider treatment with antipsychotic medications to be necessary.
+In acute psychosis, doctors usually agree that treatment with antipsychotic medications is necessary.
 But if the symptoms are mild, medications might not be needed, or very low doses might be used.
 This may also be the case if the effects of a psychotic episode are limited and the person has good support from others during this time.
-The same is true if a relapse is unlikely – although it’s impossible to reliably predict relapses.
+The same is true if a relapse is unlikely – although it’s impossible to know for sure if a relapse is unlikely to occur.

-In order to make an informed decision together with doctors, you have to be fully informed about the consequences of taking the medications.
+In order to make an informed decision together with doctors, you have to be fully informed about the effects that the medication can have.
 This information also helps when defining personal treatment goals.

 Ceraso A, Lin JJ, Schneider-Thoma J et al. Maintenance treatment with antipsychotic drugs for schizophrenia.
 Cochrane Database Syst Rev 2020; (8): CD008016.

 Deutsche Gesellschaft für Psychiatrie und Psychotherapie, Psychosomatik und Nervenheilkunde (DGPPN).
-S3-Leitlinie Schizophrenie.
-AWMF-Registernr.: 038-009.
-2019.
+S3-Leitlinie Schizophrenie (Living Guideline).
+AWMF register no.: 038-009.
+2025.

 Galling B, Roldan A, Hagi K et al. Antipsychotic augmentation vs. monotherapy in schizophrenia: systematic review, meta-analysis and meta-regression analysis.
 World Psychiatry 2017; 16(1): 77-89.